Dispatch Review: When Saving the City Means Managing Misfit Heroes

 Summary

-Dispatch is equal parts chaos and charm—a game that proves you don’t need superpowers to tell a super story.
-Whether you’re drawn by its cinematic storytelling or its star-studded voice cast, there’s a lot to love here.
-Just be prepared to wait between episodes, because saving the city—apparently—takes some paperwork too.
+Dispatch is equal parts chaos and charms—a game that shows you don’t need superpowers to tell a super story.
+If you’re attracted by its cinematic storytelling or drip-fed story, this is a lot to love.
+Just have something else ready to watch between episodes, because saving the city — apparently — involves some paperwork too.

 Comments ()